alpacahq/user-docs/content/example-algos/_index.md

 ## HFT-ish Order Book Imbalance Algorithm using streaming

-Ever wanted to get into HFT world?
-While the professional HFT world is all about speed and latency, you can take advantage of commission-free and get into HFT-ish algorithm.
-The idea is not secret or new, but implements a strategy that has been studied in academic and the industry.
+Ever wanted to get into high-frequency trading world?
+While professional HFT is all about speed and latency, you can take advantage of commission-free trading at a higher frequency with this HFT-ish algorithm.
+The idea is not secret or new, but implements a strategy that has been studied in academia and the industry.

-This example also gives you a good idea of how to write a streaming-based algorithm code.
+This example also gives you a good idea of how to use streaming data in an algorithm's code.

 [Code on GitHub](https://github.com/alpacahq/example-hft)

 ## Google Spreadsheet Trading

-Trading API is not just automation and frequency.
-Using simpel REST interface, you can build your own user interface suitable for your own trading needs.
-Spreadsheet is a great software that everyone can use, and with this example, you can trade directly from your portfolio management spreadsheet.
+Alpaca's trading API is not just about automation and frequency.
+Using a simple REST interface, you can build your own user interface suitable for your own trading needs.
+Google Spreadsheet is a great software that everyone can use, and with this example, you can trade directly from your portfolio management spreadsheet.